paula078/Hotel-Database-Project-SQL/README.md

-# Hotel Database Project
+# 🏨 Hotel Database Project

-Welcome to the Hotel Database Project!
+### Welcome to the Hotel Database Project!🛎️

 This database project was executed as part of the Database Systems course at Jagiellonian University and was carried out in pairs.

-## Contents of the Database Description
+## Contents of the Database Description 📋

 ⮚ Basic assumptions and capabilities